Living in residence is a great way to meet people, share university experiences, and build a community in your first year and beyond.

 Have a chat with your roommate or floormate and explain what happened and why you’re upset.
 Work out what you can do together to resolve the conflict.
 By creating a space where you can have an open dialogue, you make it easier to bring things up in the future.

-Over the past 5 years, I’ve been roommates or floormates with more than 40 people in various combinations of residence spaces and off-campus housing.
+Over my time at university, I was roommates or floormates with more than 40 people in various combinations of residence spaces and off-campus housing.
 It hasn’t always been easy—living with other people takes practice!

 However, the experiences I’ve had sharing space have helped me understand how to communicate my needs better, compromise, and build healthy relationships.